swang63/X220PYChat/readme.md

  ```sh
  cd demo_01
  ```
-5. In your demo_01 directory, run
+4. In your demo_01 directory, run
 ```sh
 git clone git@github.com:swang63/X220PYChat.git
 ```
-7. To confirm the clone process is succeed, run:
+5. To view all the files in your directory, run:
 ```sh
 ls
 ```
-9. You should see all the files now.
+6. You should see all the files now.

 # To run this demo
  - On server side, run